vokzul/TLOUtrivia/README.md

 q "**Who is the second character the player takes control of in the first game?**" a "Joel", "Joel Miller"

-q "**What is Riley Abel's security numer as presented on her pendant?**" a "000128"
+q "**What is Riley Abel's security number as presented on her pendant?**" a "000128"

 q "**Who said it: 'As dangerous as those things are, at least they're predictable.
-It's the normal people that scare me.'**" a "Bill"
+It's the normal people that scare me.' **" a "Bill"

 q "**What was Joel's job pre-apocalypse?**"